swaroopch/byte-of-python/modules.md

 Next, we use the `dir` function without passing parameters to it.
 By default, it returns the list of attributes for the current module.
 Notice that the list of imported modules is also part of this list.

-In order to observe the `dir` in action, we define a new variable `a` and assign it a value and then check `dir` and we observe that there is an additional value in the list of the same name.
+In order to observe `dir` in action, we define a new variable `a` and assign it a value and then check `dir` and we observe that there is an additional value in the list of the same name.
 We remove the variable/attribute of the current module using the `del` statement and the change is reflected again in the output of the `dir` function.

-A note on `del` - this statement is used to *delete* a variable/name and after the statement has run, in this case `del a`, you can no longer access the variable `a` - it is as if it never existed before at all.
+A note on `del`: This statement is used to *delete* a variable/name and after the statement has run, in this case `del a`, you can no longer access the variable `a` - it is as if it never existed before at all.

 Note that the `dir()` function works on *any* object.
 For example, run `dir(str)` for the attributes of the `str` (string) class.